At Valley Presbyterian Hospital, we understand each patient's needs

-During the Night

-Please use the call light to alert the nurse if you need to get out of
+During the Night assistance.
+Please use the call light to alert the nurse if you need to

 Valley Presbyterian Hospital is committed to patient and family focused care.
-With nurse approval, one adult family member per patient is permitted to stay the night when indicated to promote care and healing.
-Please speak to make arrangements.
+With nurse approval, one adult family member per patient is permitted to stay the night to promote care and healing.
+Please talk with your nurse to make arrangements.
 If you are in our

 Little Treasures Maternity unit, our family birthing suites offer the comforts of home, including a sleeper chair so your spouse or family member can stay with you.